ANOVA with R

 Topics

-- Comparing the means of several samples by analyzing variances: the intuition behind ANOVA.
+- The intuition behind ANOVA: Comparing the means of several samples by analyzing variances.

-- One-way ANOVA techniques: prerequisites, omnibus F-test, post hoc tests.
+- Technical details: One-way ANOVA techniques: prerequisites, omnibus F-test, post hoc tests.

-- The relationship between ANOVA and linear regression (this is optional).
+- The relationship between ANOVA and linear regression (optional).

 - Combination of effects: two-way ANOVA.